guitarvydas/guitarvydas.github.io/_posts/2021-10-02-Free Your Mind.md

 Asynchrony is about control-flow.

-Control-flow cannot be expressed as OO.

-Control-flow cannot be expressed as FP.

-Control-flow cannot be expressed as rendezvous multi-tasking (Rendezvous is another express-async-as-sync tactic).

-[*Actually, the above is not strictly true - it is possible to express control-flow in these paradigms, but it isn't as easy as it would be in control-flow-based paradigms.*]
+OO does not express Control-flow conveniently.

+FP does not express Control-flow conveniently.

+Rendezvous multi-tasking does not express Control-flow conveniently (Rendezvous is merely another tactic for making async problems into sync problems).

+# Multiple Syntaxes

-[This leads into the notion of decoupling syntaxes - one syntax for data structuring, another syntax for control-flow structuring.]
+This leads into the notion of decoupling syntaxes - one syntax for data structuring, another syntax for control-flow structuring.
+[Two Syntaxes For Every Language II](https://guitarvydas.github.io/2021/10/02/Two-Syntaxes-For-Every-Language-II.html) and so on.

+Different syntaxes for Implementation vs. Use[^1]

+[^1]: Use is also known as scripting.

+# One Language To Rule Them All

+One Language to Rule Them All is a bad idea.

+This approach closes the mind.

+The idea of GPL (General Purpose Language) falls into this category.
+Use SCNs[^2] instead of GPLs.

+[^2]: SCN is Solution-Centric-Notation.

 # How to Express Async?